adityapk00/zqw-docs/docs/using-zec-qt-wallet.md

 ## Backing up

-zec-qt-wallet provides multiple options to ensure your wallet and keys are backed up.
+ZecWallet provides multiple options to ensure your wallet and keys are backed up.
 It is important that you perform regular backups if you are not exclusively using Sapling addresses and have the Sapling seed.
 While Sapling has a [HD wallet](https://z.cash/blog/sapling-in-hd/), support for importing the seed is not yet available.

 !!! warning "It is not yet possible to import a Sapling HD seed"
     While Sapling provides a [HD wallet](https://z.cash/blog/sapling-in-hd/) the feature for importing the seed does not yet exist, so while your funds would not be lost in the situation where you have the seed they would be rendered unusable until this feature is added.
 Therefore it is recommended you keep regular backups of either private keys or the `wallet.dat` file until this feature is implemented.